mitch-hamidi/may-2024-mental-health-nlp/Gabe's_notebooks/keywords/README.md

-The goal of these notebooks are to identify relevant posts in a systematic and
+The goal of these notebooks are to identify relevant posts in a systematic and repeatable way, as well as one whose performance can be benchmarked.

 These files are an attempt to make a complete list of keywords that will be helpful to find relevant posts.